 [email protected] .
 Directions: From intersection of Hwys.
 210 and

 291 south of Liberty, go east for 1/2 mile until you see the signs.
-And for
+Click here for a map and directions.
+Crops are usually available in September, October.
+Open:

 Seven days a week from 10 am to 7 pm.
 U-Pick Pumpkins are open from 3rd